jbchouinard/jblisp2/README.md

 [Build Your Own Lisp](http://www.buildyourownlisp.com/).

-jbscheme does not aim to be a fully-featured Scheme language, it is an exercise in language design, implementation, and Rust programming.
+jbscheme does not aim to be a fully-featured Scheme language, it is an exercise in language design and implementation, and Rust programming.
 Eventually I would like to implement enough features to use jbscheme to complete exercises and projects from [SICP](https://mitpress.mit.edu/sites/default/files/sicp/index.html).
 However it will not be drop-in replacement for mit-scheme, it is a different dialect,